Icegrave0391/Palantir/README.md

-# PalanTir
+# PalanTír

-We present PalanTir, a provenance-based system that enhances system observability to enable precise and scalable attack investigation.
+We present PalanTír, a provenance-based system that enhances system observability to enable precise and scalable attack investigation.

-+ J. Zeng<sup>\*</sup>, C. Zhang<sup>\*</sup>, and Z. Liang, *PalanTir: Optimizing Attack Provenance with Hardware-enhanced System Observability*.
++ J. Zeng<sup>\*</sup>, C. Zhang<sup>\*</sup>, and Z. Liang, *PalanTír: Optimizing Attack Provenance with Hardware-enhanced System Observability*.
 Appeared in the 2022 ACM Conference on Computer and Communication Security (CCS'22).
 Los Angeles, CA, USA.
 November 7--11, 2022.

 ## Appendix
 We refer interested readers to [Appendix](docs/appendix.pdf) for additional information to our paper (e.g., details of the binary operation in our static binary analysis).